 Look Close to Home

-- Utilize the space under the bed to keep away books, magazines, snacks and groceries, out of season clothes, shoes, etc.
+- Utilize the space under the bed to keep away books, magazines, snacks, groceries, out-of-season clothes, shoes, etc.

-- Storing stuff in under bed carts and plastic containers help in making them organized and cleaning and retrieval easier.
+- Storing stuff in under-bed carts and plastic containers helps in making them organized and cleaning and retrieval easier.

 - Utilize the vertical space in your room by installing wall-mounted adhesive hooks, rails, shelves, etc.

-- Get multipurpose furniture, such as a storage boxes, that can double as a stool.
+- Get multipurpose furniture, such as storage boxes, that can double as a stool.

 - Hang a shoe and purse organizer inside your closet or behind your door to hang clothes, shoes, scarves, cap, etc.